jonathanyeh0723/OpenVINO_coursera_Intermediate/README.md

 ## Summary
 This repository briefly outlines the core concept of course subjected to, and includes the answer to course quizzes as well as lab practice for reference.

+## Bullet Points
+- Introducing Intel® Distribution of OpenVINO:

+To have a overview of OpenVINO toolkit, and recap its advantages including the support of common deep learning frameworks as well as capability to deploy to multiple hardware like GPU, VPU, and FPGA.